-Reverse repurchase agreements and U.S. government agency securities are recorded at fair market value and considered as Level 2 inputs under the fair value hierarchy.
+Reverse repurchase agreements are recorded at fair market value and considered as Level 2 inputs under the fair value hierarchy.

 Financial instruments including cash equivalents, clinical trial prepayments to contract research organizations, and accounts payable are carried in the consolidated financial statements at amounts that approximate their fair value based on the short maturities of those instruments.
 The carrying amount of the Company's term loan under its credit facility approximates market rates currently available to the Company.